 Living at the ‘Kop van Zuid’, in an area where former harbour activities made room for ambitious development, is great.

-We’ve got some amazing architecture on the south bank, low and high tides in the harbours.
-Iconic monuments: Poortgebouw, Entrepot building & harbour (Ik Woon Vintage) and old train bridge De Hef, but very little space for public green.
+On the South bank, we’ve got amazing architecture, low and high tides in the harbours, iconic monuments: Poortgebouw, Entrepot building & harbour and old train bridge De Hef, but we’ve got very little space for public green.

-Old houses at the Rosestraat were demolished and the crisis slowed future developments down to a minimum, giving space to alternatives like De Hefpark.
+Old houses at the Rosestraat were demolished and the crisis slowed future developments down to a minimum, giving us space to alternatives like De Hefpark.

 I love my park